michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_22_23.png)

-In Figure 24, we perform a backtest on the test dataset and note that it has a higher return (54.08%) then the three benchmarks.
+In Figure 24, we perform a backtest on the test dataset and note that it has a higher return (54.08%) then the maximum return benchmark's return (32.67%).
 This demonstrates that our REINFORCE model can return a maximum return portfolio with two assets on a test dataset it has not been trained on.
 We also note that the volatility of our test backtest is 13.06%, so the maximum return does come at the expense of a higher volatility.

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_24.png)